Hybrid integration of silicon photonic devices on lithium niobate for optomechanical wavelength conversion: R esults

-Additional adjustments to our platform can be used to significantly improve the performance of this new class of devices by several orders of magnitude.
+We have demonstrated a new approach for wavelength conversion that is on par with other recent state-of-the-art devices.
+We have done this by successfully integrating Silicon and LN into a single hybrid electro-optomechanical device using a new and simplified variation of the pick-and-place technique.
+Our work shows that placing can be done on a suspended membrane, while forming good mechanical contact.
+This confirms that this simple technique is relevant for fabricating optomechanical devices.
+As the material combination used in this work is superior for the optomechanical quantum transduction task than any other approach to date, additional adjustments to our platform can be used to significantly improve the performance of this new class of devices by several orders of magnitude.
 Coupling between microwave and mechanical modes can be increased by using an on-chip impedance matching circuit and switching to S0-like modes.
 In our \ce{LiNbO3} membranes these modes suffered from small quality factors, which can be overcome by adjustments to the fabrication procedure, as similar designs have demonstrated S0-like modes with much larger $Q$ factors~\cite{Gong2013}.
-This will enable us to use a smaller membrane (while preserving the piezo $k^2_{eff}$) which will increase the optomechanical coupling rate.
-Further improvements in the fabrication will lead to higher optical quality factors and hence better overall efficiency, which has already been demonstrated in a similar structure~\cite{Witmer2016}.
-Our new slapping approach is also directly applicable to precision positioning of photonic crystal cavities to spins in a substrate, such as for color centers in diamond~\cite{Hausmann2013} and rare-earth ions~\cite{Kindem2020,Raha2020}.
+This will enable us to use a smaller membrane (while preserving the piezo $k^2_{eff}$), which will increase the optomechanical coupling rate.
+Further improvements in the fabrication will lead to higher optical quality factors and, hence, to a better overall efficiency, which has already been demonstrated in a similar structure~\cite{Witmer2016}.
+Our new slapping approach is also directly applicable to the precision positioning of photonic crystal cavities to spins in a substrate, such as for color centers in diamond~\cite{Hausmann2013} and rare-earth ions~\cite{Kindem2020,Raha2020}.
+While a deterministic pick and place between nitrogen-vacancy centers and photonic crystal cavities has been demonstrated~\cite{Englund2010}, our approach using a tapered fiber for simultaneous high-efficiency readout and pick-and-place procedure with in situ alignment simplifies the assembly process significantly.

 {S\arabic{figure}} {S\arabic{equation}}